Mike's high-school graduation home button. years

 Party invitation from early Eden House crew

 Just before Fran and Fred moved in we threw a party.
 On one of the floors we ran a 16mm library copy of It From Beneath the Sea; in other rooms guests might see themselves or those coming up the stairs displayed on a wall of TV monitors.
-The living room was strictly for dancing: Bowie and the Rolling Stones.
+The living room was dark and empty, strictly for dancing.
 There was a keg and plenty of food.
 For the town and the time it was a good party.
 L-R: Binder, Barry, me, Todd, Sandy.

 taxi Driver poster